ST10457455/ICE03/README.md

 **How to run the Application:**

-To run this application, you have to open the program on an SDK, preferrably using Netbeans SDK. open the project and run the program.
+To run this application, Replace the API key in API_ENDPOINT.
+Compile and run the CurrencyConvertorTestConsole class for the console version or CurrencyConvertorTest class for the GUI version.

 **Usage Guide:**